PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 - Latest releases: [Version history](https://github.com/PxTools/PxWeb2/releases)

 ## Functionality released after October 2025

+PxWeb
 - Show PxWebApi 2 in PxWeb 2
-- Improved search at start page (search for variables, values and content in tables)
+- Improved search at start page (search for variables, values and content in tables.
+Search for different symbols.)
 - Possibility for text and links in Help
 - Button to improve table layout
 - Possibility för own link in logo
 - Saved query as alternative to algoritmn (documentation)
 - WCAG-improvements
 - Bug fixes

+PxWebApi v2
+- Sort in meny at level 4 and 5 at sort code
+- Search with AND

 --------------------------------------------------------------------------------------------
 ## Releases in the project